HackerN64/F3DEX3/README.md

   tint colors of cel shading to **match scene lighting** with no code intervention.
 Also useful for other lighting-dependent effects.

-F3DEX3 also introduces four **performance counters**, which are accessible from the CPU after the graphics task finishes:
+F3DEX3 also introduces several **performance counters**, which are accessible from the CPU after the graphics task finishes:
 - Number of vertices processed by the RSP
 - Number of triangles requested in display lists.
 This does not count triangles skipped due to `SPCullDisplayList` or `SPBranchLessZ*`.